 Visit Laravel’s official site

-Symfony is a collection of PHP components and libraries that may be reused.
+Symfony is a collection of PHP components and libraries that you can reuse.
 On October 18, 2005, it was distributed as open-source software under the MIT license.

 It’s a PHP framework with an MVC architecture.

-It is one of the most widely used application frameworks among open source developers.
+It is one of the most popular application frameworks among open source developers.

 Features of Symfony